 Misaligned or crooked teeth are one of the more common dental issues in the UK.
 It affects people of all ages.
 If you have uneven teeth there may be several reasons behind it.
-These reasons include improper oral hygiene, thumb sucking habit during childhood, genetics or damage after an accident.
+These reasons include improper oral hygiene, thumb-sucking habit during childhood, genetics, or damage after an accident.

-Whatever be the reason behind your misaligned teeth, it doesn’t mean that you’ll have to live with it.
+Whatever the reason behind your misaligned teeth, it doesn’t mean that you’ll have to live with it.
 There are several solutions available to correct this cosmetic issue.
 In fact, with advancements in modern dental technology, the solutions these days have become even faster and more discreet.
 All you need to do is visit your nearest dental practice that offers top-quality cosmetic dentistry solutions.

 Cosmetic dentistry has given us several welcome solutions to correct crooked teeth.
-This has led to people having teeth alignment issues regaining their self-confidence.
+This has led to people having teeth alignment issues and regaining their self-confidence.
 Correcting uneven teeth has also prevented serious oral health issues from developing in the future.
 So, if you are looking to have your teeth straightened, let us explore these six options from cosmetic dentistry.

 Dental bonding is a popular cosmetic treatment.
 As well as helping with misaligned teeth, dental bonding can also correct discoloured teeth and fill the gaps between the teeth.
-It involves applying a tooth-coloured composite resin to the patient’s tooth.
+It involves applying a tooth-colored composite resin to the patient’s tooth.
 The dentist will then sculpt it into the desired shape, followed by hardening it with curing light.

 Dental bonding is a non-invasive treatment and doesn’t involve removing any bit of your tooth’s enamel.
 It is a relatively cost-effective treatment that normally takes only a single visit to your dentist.
 Dental bonding provides almost natural-looking results.
 However, it is more suitable when only one or two of your teeth is affected.